AmeriCorps Seniors Program in Macon County

 Who is eligible to apply?

-To be eligible for this AmeriCorps Seniors program in Sangamon, you must be:
+To be eligible for this AmeriCorps Seniors program in Macon, you must be:

-• A U.S. citizen or permanent resident; and live in or close to Sangamon county
+- A U.S. citizen or permanent resident; and live in or close to Macon County.

 Commitment:

-• Attend a 4-hour training, weekly for 11 weeks: beginning on Thursday, July 18th – Thursday October 3rd
+- Attend a 4-hour training, weekly for 11 weeks: we anticipate the training beginning the week of March 3rd or 10th, 2025.

 What are the benefits of participating in the AmeriCorps Seniors Workforce program?